Failure to track a stable AMOC state under rapid climate change: Discussion

-In the CO$_2$ ramp simulation, the relatively small temperature-induced AMOC weakening is outweighed by two dominant effects.
+In the slow CO$_2$ ramp simulation, the relatively small temperature-induced AMOC weakening is outweighed by two dominant effects.
 First, higher evaporation rates make the evaporative characteristic of the Atlantic basin more pronounced, which effectively results in a negative freshwater flux forcing.
-Second, the North Atlantic sea-ice extent is reduced in a warmer climate, which limits the sea-ice insulation effects that influence the AMOC \cite{Lin2023, vanWesten2024c}.
-Both effects contribute to a salinifying Atlantic Ocean and, after water mass transformation, the AMOC starts to export these salinity anomalies out of the Atlantic basin at greater depth (1000 -- 3500~m).
-This response at depth is indicative of a more stable AMOC (i.e., larger $F_{\mathrm{ovS}}$ values) and a similar response is found in most CMIP6 models under the extended SSP scenarios.
-These stabilising mechanisms explain the stable AMOC states which have been found in warmer climates \cite{Bonan2022,Romanou2023,Willeit2024b,Hankel2025}.
+Second, the North Atlantic sea-ice extent is reduced in a warmer climate, which limits the sea-ice insulation effects that influence the AMOC \cite{Lin2023, vanWesten2024c} and also lowers the freshwater input by sea-ice melt, contributing to less freshwater input over the higher latitudes.
+Both net evaporation and reduced sea-ice extent contribute to a salinifying Atlantic Ocean and, after water mass transformation, the AMOC starts to export these salinity anomalies out of the Atlantic basin at greater depth (1000 -- 3500~m).
+This response at depth is indicative of a more stable AMOC (i.e., larger $F_{\mathrm{ovS}}$ values) and a similar response is found in most CMIP6 models under extended SSP scenarios with a sustained AMOC.
+The freshwater budget and the related $F_{\mathrm{ovS}}$ stability indicator are only relevant under (quasi-)equilibrium conditions with a stable AMOC state \cite{Rahmstorf1996, Vanderborght2025} and are not useful under rapid climate change \cite{vanWesten2025e}.
+These stabilising mechanisms explain the strong AMOC states found in warmer climates \cite{Bonan2022,Romanou2023,Willeit2024b,Hankel2025}.
+Some models, such as the CESM version used here, are in a monostable regime under PI conditions without background hosing \cite{vanWesten2023b} and this is related to persistent climate model biases \cite{vanWesten2024b,Dijkstra2024b,Boot2025}, which could also be the case under different radiative forcing conditions.